arcrozier/final-project/DESIGN.md

 `fileDialog` method creates the popup window that allows users to upload images.
 This was also done to support ease of use.

-`choseFiles` is where the sorting begins.
-This method calls on other helper methods (such as `populate`) to select files to be compared, whether that be to reset the current images......
+`chooseFiles` is a helper method allows the user to select files and is used to gather the files selected.
+This is where the sorting begins.
+If the user uploaded at least two images, this method calls on other helper methods (such as `populate`) to select the initial files to be compared.

 From here, the code focuses on what to do in response to the click of any of the four buttons on the bottom of the window. the `animate****` methods instruct the program on how to adjust the